DarkAzureII/5C---Dining-Services/CONTRIBUTING.md

     ```bash
     npm test

-7. **Commit Your Changes**:
+7. **Commit Your Changes**
     Write clear, descriptive commit messages and ensure your changes are committed to the correct branch.
     ```bash
     git add .
     git commit -m "Add feature: your-feature"

-8. **Push to Your Fork**:
+8. **Push to Your Fork**
     Push your branch to your forked repository on GitHub.
     ```bash
     git push origin feature/your-feature

 9. **Create a Pull Request**
 1. Go to the "Pull Requests" section of the original repository.
 2. Click on "New Pull Request".
 3. Select the branch you pushed from your fork and the develop branch of the main repository.
 4. Provide a descriptive title and summary of your changes.
 5. In the description, include:
     - A summary of what was changed.
     - Any relevant links or references.
     - Steps to test your changes if applicable.
 6. Submit the pull request for review.

 ### Code Review Process
 - Review: All pull requests will be reviewed by project maintainers.